tafhimulkabir/tafhimulkabir/README.md

  ### Hi there 👋, I'm Tafhimul kabir

-Welcome to my GitHub profile!
-I’m a computer programmer, tech enthusiast, and startup founder with over 12 years of experience in the tech industry.
-Throughout my career, I’ve taken on a wide range of roles, from web development to mentoring.
-I’m now channeling my passion and expertise into building my own company, Avvito Ltd™, dedicated to helping businesses elevate their online presence and achieve sustainable growth.
+I’m a computer programmer and tech enthusiast with over 12 years of experience in the tech industry.
+My journey began as a self-taught programmer while pursuing a diploma in Computer Science, leading to roles as a freelancer, educator, and Senior Backend Engineer.

-### 🌟 About Me
+### 🌟 What I Do

-- **Coding Journey:** My programming journey began in 2011 while pursuing a diploma in computer science.
-Since then, I’ve worked as a freelance full-stack developer, a web design instructor, and a Senior Backend Engineer.
+As the founder and CEO of Avvito Ltd™, I focus on:
-- **Current Focus:** I’m building Avvito Ltd™, where we specialize in creating practical websites, managing digital marketing strategies, and helping businesses establish strong brand identities.
+- Building user-friendly, scalable practical websites.
-- **Learning Goals:** I’m delving into business management, team building, and scalable software architecture to elevate my company to new heights.
+- Designing tools to simplify web development.
-- **Hobbies:** Outside of coding and entrepreneurship, I enjoy reading, experimenting with new programming languages, and exploring the fascinating intersections of technology and economics.
+- Driving business growth through practical digital solutions.

 ### :computer: Tech Stack